hensm/node-ddcci/README.md

   Queries a monitor's contrast level.
   * #### Parameters
     * **`monitorName`**
-      `String`.
+      &emsp;`String`.
 Name of monitor for which to query the contrast.
   * #### Return value
     An `integer` between 0-100 representing the current contrast.